Agoric/documentation/main/ertp/api/issuer.md

 # Issuer

-An `issuer` represents the identity of a specific kind of digital asset.
+An `issuer` is the authority on what holds digital assets of its kind.
 While it cannot create new value by creating digital assets like a `mint`, it recognizes and identifies `purses` and `payments` that carry actual value.
 It can create empty `purses` and transform `payments` (by splitting,